Mintmd2/SRB2-Docker/README.md

 #### Addons

-In order to load addons, place them in the addon directory.
+In order to load addons, bind the `/addons` volume to a host directory.
 The server should load them automatically the next time the container is created.

 ## Credit